leimao/CMake-Static-Library-VS-Shared-Library/README.md

 ### Build Application

-To build the application, please run the following command.
+To build the application, please run the following commands.

 ```bash
 $ cmake -B build